Your Sleep Study

 You will likely not be given any information about your study until a sleep doctor has had a chance to review the results, which could be a few weeks.
 Most patients will meet with the doctor in clinic to discuss the interpretation of the study’s findings and to review possible treatments if a sleep disorder is identified.

-If you have further questions or concerns, don’t hesitate to contact DOCS of CT.
+If you have further questions or concerns, don’t hesitate to contact us.